The-Marcy-Lab-School-Assignments/8-0-0-assignment-VeshonaS/README.md

+## FEEDBACK:
+Good job on the main steps!
+However, some steps were missed or done incorrect

+1: The server here was made in the root directory, when you was expected to make a server directory and make it in there

+2: Each controller route should be unique.
+You have two "/" routes and two "/api" routes.
+The routes should *begin* with these, however, they also need to be unique in order to differentiate them.
+For example, you have a controller that mentions a favorite color.
+A route I would make for this would be "/api/color".
+Now this route is unique to this controller.

 # My First Express Server

 In this assignment, you will be tasked with creating and deploying a simple Express server.
 The server will have four GET endpoints, two that serve HTML and two that serve raw data.
 One of those data endpoints will use query parameters.